New York State Law

 7. Notwithstanding the provisions of subdivision one of section 60.00

-of this chapter, the provisions of subdivision one of this section shall
+of this article, the provisions of subdivision one of this section shall

 not apply to a violation under any law other than this chapter.